fbpx

 Scorecards and skis

 Play tourist: Spring skiing at Mount Washington on Vancouver Island is one of those things people add to their bucket lists, with March apparently their best month of the year.
 But the very best part?
-It’s just a 40-minute drive from four of the Island’s most-loved golf courses: Crown Isle, Storey Creek, Campbell River, and Quadra Island.
+It’s just a 40-minute drive from four of the Island’s most-loved golf courses: Crown Isle, Storey Creek, and Campbell River.

 Visit Destination Campbell River for a detailed resource of things to do, places to see and restaurants to eat at.